MicrosoftDocs/power-platform/power-platform/admin/pay-as-you-go-set-up.md

 3. Add Azure subscription details.

    1. Choose the Azure subscription you'd like to bill from the drop-down list, which will show all the Azure subscriptions in your tenant which you have sufficient permissions for.
-If you don't see a subscription you expect to be listed, or if you receive a permission error at any point, contact the owner of that subscription or your Azure administrator and ensure you have the right permissions as outlined in the "First, procure or create an Azure subscription you can use" section above.
+If you don't see a subscription you expect to be listed, or if you receive a permission error at any point, contact the owner of that subscription or your Azure administrator and ensure you have the right permissions as outlined in [First, procure or create an Azure subscription you can use](#first-procure-or-create-an-azure-subscription-you-can-use).

    2. Specify a resource group with that subscription.
 The Power Platform account resource that will be associated with this billing policy will be created in this resource group.
 If there are no resource groups in the specified subscription, you'll need to create one in the [Azure portal](https://portal.azure.com) before proceeding.
 To learn more about Azure resources, go to [What is Azure Resource Manager?](/azure/azure-resource-manager/management/overview)